-Instead, we deem internal derivatives worth being considered in the context of revaluing the portfolio.
-Given our preference for a focus on risk mitigation, we think that when internal derivatives are used as risk mitigating instruments they represent the (revaluation of the) mitigating instruments.

-gated risk.
-If no internal derivatives are used, there is either no risk mitigation, or the risk mitigation is conducted through external instruments that would be included in the net position anyway.
+On the other hand, we deem internal derivatives worth being considered in the context of revaluing the portfolio.
+Given our preference for a focus on risk mitigation, we think that when internal derivatives are used as risk mitigating instruments, they represent the (revaluation of the) mitigated risk.
+If no internal derivatives are used, there is either no risk mitigation, or the risk mitigation is conducted through external instruments, which would be included in the net position anyway.